 The backdrop for science in our world today grows as we consider the later development of the account of Adam and Eve.
-As mentioned in earlier chapters, Adam and Eve chose to disobey God, bringing sin and its consequences to the forefront.
-God had warned them not to eat of the tree of the knowledge of good and evil.
-As the ESV translates it,
+As mentioned in earlier chapters,

 7 A good review of this is found in, Blachowicz, James, "How Science Textbooks Treat Scientific Method: A Philosopher's Perspective", The British Journal for the Philosophy of Science (June 2009), pp. 303-334.